tomek85gr/tradezella/Experiments/experiment_01_watch_demo.md

 ## 🎯 Objective
 Increase the **Sign-Up → Subscription Conversion Rate** by reducing friction and improving perceived value.
-Main beneficiaries newbies but this can help every lead that hesitates to commit..
+Main beneficiaries are all the new accounts but we could see higher impact for newbies that hesitate to commit..

 ## 🎯 Why
 Competitors offer either Free plans or tier based free plans (number of traders imported).
 It's essential to listen to our customers and offer a way to explore / try before paying.